 Are you a people person?
 Do you have the ability to get along well with people?
 Do you enjoy helping people?
 Do you have a passion for health and wellness?
-If so, you should consider a career in health coaching.
+If so, then health coaching might be a good career move for you.

-The field of health coaching is relatively new, branching off from the already established field of wellness coaching.
 Health coaches are client/patient advocates, working with people to help them improve their lifestyles for the better, including making healthier choices and becoming more physically active.
 These health specialists educate people on proper nutrition, like what and when to eat, as well as how to exercise and what types they should doing.
-This advocacy goes beyond fitness and nutrition, also involving behavorial modifications in the areas of sleep, stress management, drinking and smoking.
+This advocacy goes beyond fitness and nutrition, also involving behavioral modifications in the areas of sleep, stress management, drinking and smoking.

 Health coaches can work with those who have medical issues, such as heart disease or diabetes, helping them after their diagnosis to changing their lifestyles to help save their lives by preventing further complications.
 They can also work with otherwise healthy people that want to become more healthy to feel better about themselves and prevent disease.
 Furthermore, it’s possible to specialize in areas such as smoking cessation, holistic health, stress relieving strategies or working with patients suffering from chronic illness.